Research

 Study of root zone dynamics using electrical resistivity tomography

-Spectral induced polarization signature of soils
+Spectral-induced polarization signature of soils

 The effect of biological activity on unsaturated soil hydraulic properties